If an Oscar existed for terrible brand marketing, the person who came up with the name “nutritional yeast” would get one.

 Yet, you’ll probably find a vat of nutritional yeast — also known as dietary yeast — in the fridge or pantry of most plant-based eaters.
 I even know people who carry a jar or shaker of nutritional yeast (which many devout users affectionately refer to as “nooch”) in their purse or car in case they encounter a bland meal.

 Nutritional yeast is even showing up on the menus of restaurants lately.
-It’s used as an ingredient in salad dressings and croutons.
+You can find it as an ingredient in salad dressings and croutons.
 And it’s even being used as a seasoning in omnivorous NYT Cooking recipes.

 So, what is nutritional yeast?
 Where does nutritional yeast come from?
 Is it good for you?
 Why are some people fanatical about nooch?
 And are there any nutritional yeast dangers to know about?